jpotts/alfresco-developer-series/content/tutorial/tutorial.md

     // Create a Map of objects with the props we want to set Map <String, Object> properties = new HashMap<String, Object>();
-    // Following sets the content type and adds the webable and productRelated aspects
-    // This works because we are using the OpenCMIS extension for Alfresco properties.put(PropertyIds.OBJECT_TYPE_ID,
-                   "D:sc:whitepaper,P:sc:webable,P:sc:productRelated");
     properties.put(PropertyIds.NAME, filename);
+    properties.put(PropertyIds.OBJECT_TYPE_ID, "D:sc:whitepaper");
+    properties.put(PropertyIds.SECONDARY_OBJECT_TYPE_IDS,
+        Arrays.asList(
+            "P:sc:webable",
+            "P:sc:productRelated",
+            "P:cm:generalclassifiable"
+        )
+    );
     properties.put("sc:isActive", true);
     GregorianCalendar publishDate = new GregorianCalendar(2007,4,1,5,0);
     properties.put("sc:published", publishDate);

-Notice that instead of listing a single value for the object type ID, a comma-separated list is being passed in.
-This is the content type followed by the aspects that need to be added.
-This is possible because the code leverages an Alfresco-specific extension that allows us to work with aspects.
+Notice that the base type is being set with the OBJECT_TYPE_ID property.
+The aspects are being set with the SECONDARY_OBJECT_TYPE_IDS property, which accepts a list of aspect IDs.

 It is also important to point out that, in CMIS, document types begin with “D:” while policy types begin with “P:”.
-(CMIS 1.0 doesn’t have a native concept of aspects—what Alfresco calls an aspect, CMIS 1.0 calls a “Policy”-just go with it).
+(The 'P' stands for "Policy".
+CMIS 1.0 didn’t have a native concept of aspects, and as a workaround, aspects were referred to using a CMIS concept called a “Policy”).

-Starting with version 4.2, Alfresco began to support CMIS 1.1.
-That version of the specification calls aspects "secondary types".
-Using CMIS 1.1 you no longer need to use the Alfresco OpenCMIS extension to work with aspects.
-If you want to see how to add aspects using CMIS 1.1, see [this gist](https://gist.github.com/jpotts/7242070).

 The next step is to prepare the content that will be set on the new object.
 This is a matter of calling the `createContentStream()` method on the `ObjectFactory` with the file name, length, mimetype, and an `InputStream` based on the content.